MarkusTHolm/ans2fem_plates/README.md

 The folder also contains two .cdb so you can test the script (e.g. by running the resulting .fem file in ANSYS and verify that it works).

 ## Modifying the script
-If you make modifications to the file you need to rebuild the executatable (or run it directly as a python script):
+If you make modifications to the script you need to rebuild the executatable (or run it directly as a python script):

 To rebuild the executable follow these steps ($ means run in terminal/command window):
 1. Install pyinstaller: \